(This post was originally published on July 25, 2018 and has been recently updated.)

 Just having your website online is not enough.
 How are people going to know your website in online?
 Imagine if you bought a new house and didn’t tell any of your friends or family that you had moved.
 You didn’t update your mailing address with the post office.
 You didn’t inform any of your service providers like your yardman or the grocery delivery that you have moved.
 Would you really expect anyone to find you?
 The only way anyone might know that you have moved would be if they happened to be driving through your new neighborhood on their way to somewhere else and you were standing in the front yard at the exact moment that they drove by your house.
 In other words, they just stumbled upon your new house.

 Don’t leave your web traffic to chance.
-There are over 1.5 billion websites on the Internet in 2018.
-(This link will show you the current number. http://www.internetlivestats.com/total-number-of-websites/) So having someone come to your website can’t be left to chance.
+There are over billions websites on the Internet all competing for traffic.
+(This link has some current Internet usage statistics https://supplygem.com/internet-usage-statistics/) So having someone come to your website can’t be left to chance.
 You need a specific plan to drive web traffic to your website.
 Here are a few tips on how to do that.

 - Use your blog – Your website’s blog is the starting point for website traffic.
 The blog is on your website which is where you are trying to drive traffic, but once you write your blog posts there are a number of places to post it which can bring people to your website.
 Anywhere you promote your blog, be sure to include a link back to your website.